The Living World of Guild Wars 2 continues to grow and expand with each new month, and I’ll be your tour guide for May 2013.

-Everybody needs backup now and again, especially with the amount of content we have planned, so Team Spring Break is stepping up to handle our share of the fun (for the record, Team Spring Break includes me as the Narrative Designer, designers Rob Hrouda, Theo Nguyen, Anthony Ordon, and Leah Rivera; artists Aaron Panagos and Tomas Gomez; writer Peter Fries; QA specialist Jacob Miller; sound engineer Cody Crichton; and producer Mark Davis).
+Everybody needs backup now and again, especially with the amount of content we have planned, so Team Spring Break is stepping up to handle our share of the fun (for the record, Team Spring Break includes me as the Narrative Designer, designers Rob Hrouda, Teddy Nguyen, Anthony Ordon, and Leah Rivera; artists Aaron Panagos and Tomas Gomez; writer Peter Fries; QA specialist Jacob Miller; sound engineer Cody Crichton; and producer Mark Davis).

 Keep It Fresh, Keep It Moving